San Pedro, Teruel

-San Pedro Church (Iglesia de San Pedro) is a 14th-century church and 13th century bell tower in Teruel, located in the Province of Teruel in the Aragon region of northeastern Spain.
+St. Peter's Church (Iglesia de San Pedro) is a 14th-century church and 13th century bell tower in Teruel, located in the Province of Teruel in the Aragon region of northeastern Spain.

 Architecture

-The church and tower are examples of Aragonese Romanesque and Mudéjar architecture.
+The church and tower are examples of Aragonese Mudéjar and Romanesque architecture.

 The brick bell tower is incrusted with glazed ceramic tiles.

 The exterior of the church is also decorated with tiles, and has a polygonal apse reinforced with tower structures.
 The interior comprises a single nave with an ogive vaulted ceiling, and side chapels.

 Landmarks

 The church and tower are part of the UNESCO Mudéjar Architecture of Aragon World Heritage Site.
 They are also Bienes de Interés Cultural landmarks in the Province of Teruel.